BroadbandForum/device-data-model/docs/PROJECT/METADATA.md.txt

     * Introduced new 3GPP NAS Theory of Operation appendix
     * Deprecated 5G Theory of Operation appendix in favor of the new appendix

+* - [Issue 2 Amendment 19 Corrigendum 1][TR-181 Issue 2 Amendment 19 Corrigendum 1]
+  - April 2025
+  - * Re-export some SVG images to address rendering artefacts from invalid data
+    * Adjust the data model paths in the examples to match the recent data model changes

 :::

 Comments or questions about this Broadband Forum Technical Report should be directed to <info@broadband-forum.org>.